 We do not collect any personal information from users browsing our website.
 When you use the public areas of our website you are doing so anonymously.
 We do collect aggregate use information, such as the number of hits (visits) per page.
 We use aggregate data for internal and marketing purposes, but we don't collect any personally identifying information.

-If while visiting the NERC website you register for a conference, join as an Advisory Member or individual supporter, sign up for our newsletter or blog, or request other information, or you will be asked to provide certain information.
+If while visiting the NERC website you register for a conference or workshop, join as an Advisory Member or individual supporter, sign up for our newsletter or blog, or request other information, or you will be asked to provide certain information.
 In all cases this information is submitted voluntarily.
-In most cases, NERC will ask for name, title, organization name, and e-mail.
+In most cases, NERC will ask for your name, title, organization name, and e-mail.
 If you're making a purchase, you may be asked for billing and credit card information in order to complete your purchase.

 Under no circumstances does NERC sell or distribute contact information.
-When you visit our website or become a member, supporter, customer or client of NERC, your name and contact information will not be sold or shared.
+When you visit our website or become a member, supporter, customer or client of NERC, your name and contact information is never sold or shared.

 NERC utilizes secure transaction methods (SSL) when collecting credit card information over the Internet.
 NERC does not disclose credit card account information provided by its clients.